apache/accumulo-website/_docs-2-0/troubleshooting/tools.md

 order: 3
 ---

-The `accumulo` command can be used to run classes from the command line.
+The `accumulo` command can be used to run various tools and classes from the command line.

-## PrintInfo
+## RFileInfo

-The `PrintInfo` tool will examine an Accumulo storage file and print out basic metadata.
+The `rfile-info` tool will examine an Accumulo storage file and print out basic metadata.

 ```
-$ accumulo org.apache.accumulo.core.file.rfile.PrintInfo /accumulo/tables/1/default_tablet/A000000n.rf
+$ accumulo rfile-info /accumulo/tables/1/default_tablet/A000000n.rf
 2013-07-16 08:17:14,778 [util.NativeCodeLoader] INFO : Loaded the native-hadoop library
 Locality group         : <DEFAULT>
         Start block          : 0